The John Muir Way - Carbeth to Appletree Cottage Croftamie

-Soon we were walking gently up hill with the famous Carbeth fisheries on to the right, between us and the main road.
-Stocked every day with rainbow trout it offers bait and fly fishing in its varous ponds.
+Soon we were walking gently uphill with the famous Carbeth fisheries on to the right, between us and the main road.
+Stocked every day with rainbow trout it offers bait and fly fishing in its various ponds.
 A lovely relaxing day out on a sunny day.

 After the fishery we continue walking along the dirt track, following signs for the John Muir Way and soon pass through the courtyard of Eden Mill.

 Eden Mill, accessible from the main road and part of a chain is a Farm Shop, Café and Soft Play area.
 In late November and in December it is a popular haunt for Christmas Tree purchasers from Glasgow and the Loch Lomond area.

 More information about Eden Mill in Carbeth can be found here: https://edenmill.co.uk

 From Eden Mill the route climbs at a steady pace up into the hills.
 Through some pine trees and past a water treatment works.
 Near the top of the hill the trail enters a wood and soon opens out onto the Burncrooks Reservoir.

 The path follows the shore of this attractive body of water.
 Right up in the hills the views from here to the north are both panoramic and spectacular.

 Soon we come to the reservoir dam and our descent begins – with some gently ups and downs.